jesperolsson-se/Eolang-exercises/README.md

 in the language design (e.g., enforced indentation and no static typing ), we see three peculiar constructs: `[]`, `>` and `@`.

+The first construct, `[]`, tells us what the object needs to know to do what it does.
+In this case, the construct is empty because our program already knows everything it needs to know.
+That is, all information required to print "Hello world!" to standard output is already encapsulated in the `app` object.

 `mvn compile`

 `java -cp target/classes:target/eo-runtime.jar org.eolang.phi.Main sandbox.app YEAR`